LiskHQ/lisk-docs/docs/building-on-lisk/deploying-a-smart-contract.md

 You can deposit the required tokens by using the [Lisk Bridge](https://sepolia-bridge.lisk.com/bridge/lisk-sepolia-testnet).

-In case your wallet doesn't hold enough `SepoliaETH`, use one of the available faucets for the Ethereum Sepolia Testnet, like [https://sepoliafaucet.com](https://sepoliafaucet.com/) to receive free Testnet ETH.
+In case your wallet doesn't hold enough `SepoliaETH`, use one of the available faucets for the **Ethereum Sepolia** Testnet like [https://sepoliafaucet.com](https://sepoliafaucet.com/) to receive free Testnet ETH.
+Then, use the aforementioned Lisk Bridge to send tokens from the **Ethereum Sepolia Testnet** to the **Lisk Sepolia Testnet**.

 ## Creating a project
 Before you can begin deploying smart contracts to Lisk, you need to set up your development environment by creating a Node.js project.